azdavis/azdavis.net/posts/define-pl-01.md

 First, we define that an if-expression can take a step if its condition $e_1$ can take a step to $e_1'$.
 This could happen if $e_1$ itself was another if-expression, for instance.

-We say the whole if-expression then steps, leaving the then-branch and else-branch expressions $e_2$ and $e_3$ unchanged.
+We say the whole if-expression then steps.
+When it steps, we leave the then-branch and else-branch expressions unchanged.

 $$
 \frac